Virtualization-projects/rancher-labs-wiki/Model: Create Database Type.md

 ## Generate jOOQ Model

 Run `cattle/code/iaas/model/codegen.sh`.
 This will generate all the POJOs needed for jOOQ.
 This will also create the REST API.
 Refresh your workspace and start Rancher and go to /v1 and see if your new type is in the API.

+NOTE: Running the codegen.sh script will have problems running using java 1.8 instead of 1.7